Super speedy eyeshadow is my favourite. So is a bronze eyeshadow look.

 What to do

 Warning!
-The only thing I will say about this Rimmel London’s Scandal Eyes crayon stick is that I find it does crease a little with my oily eyelids, so definitely use an eyeshadow primer with it if you suffer from oily lids like me.
+The only thing I will say about this Rimmel London’s Scandal Eyes crayon stick is that I find it does crease on my oily eyelids, so definitely use an eyeshadow primer with it if you suffer from oily lids like me.

 So, what did you think, not too complicated, right?